Donations & Fundraising

 All personal accounts become part of the museum’s collection.
 They may be used in future exhibits, for research by museum historians, or for outside research by students, scholars, and historians.
 Many of our video oral histories can currently be viewed at ww2online.org with new accounts being added every few months.

-The Snowball Express program serves the children (and surviving spouse or guardian) of fallen military heroes with a service-related death occurring on or after September 11, 2001.
-The death of the fallen hero can be either combat or non-combat related.
+The Snowball Express program serves the children (and surviving spouse or guardian) of fallen military heroes and first responders, who served on or after September 11, 2001, with a service-related death occurring on or after September 11, 2001.

 The surviving spouse/parent must also appear on the DD1300 or VA DIC paperwork.
 Legal guardians will be required to submit guardianship paperwork.

-The Snowball Express program is focused on providing hope and new memories for the children of fallen military heroes.
-Over the years, the program has expanded to offer specific events that focus on the surviving spouse, however their eligibility for these events is tied to their membership within the Snowball Express program.
+The Snowball Express program is focused on providing hope and new memories for the children of fallen military and first responder heroes.
+Over the years, the program has expanded to offer specific events that focus on the surviving spouse/guardian, however their eligibility for these events is tied to their membership within the Snowball Express program.

-While we honor your loss, we do not have the resources to allow program participation to anyone other than approved families with children of fallen military heroes who meet the program’s stated requirements.
+While we honor your loss, we do not have the resources to allow program participation to anyone other than approved families with children of fallen military or first responder heroes who meet the program’s stated requirements.

 Please log into the Snowball Express family database to select and edit the appropriate family member’s profile.